marinom27/zamzam-sunrise/README.md

 As an additional step, we make use of the IPFS network to allow faster access to movie content.

-This project is solely used for the purposes of the Start Hack 2022
+This project is solely used for the purposes of the Start Hack 2022.

-To start, please read the Remotion-Report.pdf
+To start, please read the Remotion-Report.pdf.